 Heading west, visitors can stop off at Kejimkujik National Park before arriving in Annapolis Royal and making for the coast.
 The Bay of Fundy is a bona fide honey pot site for whales due to the abundance of nutrients in the water and guests can enjoy an excursion to spot humpbacks, finback and minke whales and maybe even the North Atlantic right whale, a very rare species.

 Making for the north, travellers can explore the historic sights of Wolfville before crossing the impressive Confederation Bridge and discovering the history and charm of Canada’s birthplace, Charlottetown.

 The next couple of days will be spent exploring Prince Edward Island National Park which inspired the story of Anne of Green Gables and Cape Breton Island, which is often compared to the rugged wilderness of Scotland.
 The final leg involves hiking part of the Cabot Trail and seeing the sights in Louisbourg.
 The most popular route is the Skyline Trail.

 Self Drive Holiday: Explore Atlantic Canada

 Canada is a country that is geared towards travel on four wheels so it’s the perfect location to embark upon an epic road trip.
-Enjoy once in a lifetime adventures, experiences and activities at a pace that suits you on one of these self drive holidays to Canada.
+Enjoy once in a lifetime adventures, experiences and activities at a pace that suits you on one of these Canada self drive holidays.